The Rarity of Triple Crowns - NPB's Most Difficult Batting Achievement

 Differences in Triple Crown Trends Between the Central and Pacific Leagues

 Triple Crown achievements differ between leagues.
-In the Central League, Sadaharu Oh accomplished the feat in consecutive years in 1973 and 1974, while Hiromitsu Ochiai first won it with Lotte in 1982 and then added two more with Chunichi in 1985 and 1986.
-In the Pacific League, Katsuya Nomura achieved it with Nankai in 1965, Boomer recorded it with Hankyu in 1984, and Nobuhiko Matsunaka won it with SoftBank in 2004.
+In the Central League, Sadaharu Oh accomplished the feat in consecutive years in 1973 and 1974 with Yomiuri, Randy Bass won it twice with Hanshin in 1985 and 1986, and Munetaka Murakami achieved it with Yakult in 2022.
+Before the two-league era, Haruyasu Nakajima recorded the first-ever Triple Crown with the Tokyo Giants in the fall of 1938.
+In the Pacific League, Katsuya Nomura achieved it with Nankai in 1965, Hiromitsu Ochiai won all three of his Triple Crowns (1982, 1985, and 1986) as a Lotte player, Boomer recorded it with Hankyu in 1984, and Nobuhiko Matsunaka won it with Daiei in 2004.
 The Pacific League uses the designated hitter rule, which deepens lineups and makes RBIs easier to accumulate but also intensifies competition.
 In the Central League, pitchers batting can shift the bar for a league-leading average, meaning league structure itself influences how difficult the Triple Crown is to attain.

 The Relationship Between the Triple Crown and Season MVP

 Triple Crown winners are often named season MVP, but there are exceptions.
-Sadaharu Oh won MVP alongside his 1973 Triple Crown, yet in 1974 the award went to another player despite Oh repeating the feat.
-Hiromitsu Ochiai was not selected as MVP in his 1982 Triple Crown season.
-Because team performance heavily influences MVP voting, a player can lead all three categories yet miss the award if the team finishes low in the standings.
+Sadaharu Oh won MVP in both of his Triple Crown seasons, 1973 and 1974, and Hiromitsu Ochiai took MVP honors alongside his Triple Crowns in 1982 and 1985.
+Munetaka Murakami was a unanimous MVP pick in 2022.
+In 1986, however, both leagues produced Triple Crown winners - Bass and Ochiai - yet neither won MVP, as the awards went to Manabu Kitabeppu of champion Hiroshima and Hiromichi Ishige of champion Seibu.
+Because team performance heavily influences MVP voting, a player can lead all three categories yet miss the award if the team falls out of the pennant race.
 Conversely, players who fall short of the Triple Crown but lead their teams to a pennant are regularly chosen as MVP.
 The Triple Crown is a purely individual batting measure, while MVP is a comprehensive evaluation that includes team contribution.
 This distinction underscores the unique value of the Triple Crown title.